In order to use an e-scooter on the pavement or a pedestrian and cycle path, it must meet a number of technical requirements.

 Mandatory red reflector at the rear

 The e-scooter must have a red reflector of an approved type at the rear.
-However, this requirement does not apply to e-scooters of a size or design that makes it impossible to install such reflector appropriately.
+However, this requirement does not apply to e-scooters of a size or design that makes it impossible to install such a reflector appropriately.

 Light requirements